4321 Inverter

 LVS

-Move the Generated M1 Pins over to the metals.
+Use m to move the Generated M1 Pins over to the metals.

 Check LVS.
 Read the tutorial for the setup

 In this case, first check if Virtuoso recognizes the pin.
 Try moving the pins around and see if the label (“VOUT”) and the cross shows up.
-If not, delete the pins and “Connectivity/Update/All from Source” again.
+If not, delete the pins and do “Connectivity/Update/All from Source” again.
 Make sure you select the “Create Label” option

 1. Click l and create label “VOUT”.